edwin-sam-zz/ig-login/README.md

 ### 'nodemon server.js'

-This runs our server.
-This will give you the ability to save to Database when creating a new user and quering our database when the user attempts to login
+This runs a local server.
+This will give you the ability to save to Database when creating a new user and quering the database when the user attempts to login

 ### `npm start`